 The grill, located in the entry plaza, offers the zoo's most extensive menu, with soups, hot and cold sandwiches, salads and coffee drinks.
 An open-beamed ceiling, wall of windows, Douglas fir booths and hand-crafted metalwork evoke the feel of a national park lodge.
 Outside, a deck is sheltered by native Douglas fir, larch and Western red cedar trees.
 Zoo admission is not required to dine at Cascade Grill.

-The Cascade Grill is on fall hours.
-Hours vary with the weather and crowds.
+The Cascade Grill is on summer hours.
+Hours may vary.

 Winter: 10 a.m. to 2 p.m. and during ZooLights

 Full menu service begins at 11 a.m.

 Open on busy days, this kiosk adjacent to the Cascade Grill sells coffee drinks and more.
 It's the place for a quick graze before you head into the zoo, with drinks, popcorn, hot dogs and light snacks.